Skip to main content

 Price history graph example

-Lease contracts usually call for a down payment, which is also called a "cap reduction payment" Often, advertised leases tend to list high down payments.
-However, we recommend you pay the first month's payment and any remaining fees to start the lease.
+• Down payment: Lease contracts usually call for a down payment, which is also called a "cap reduction payment."
+Advertised leases often list high down payments.
+However, if it's possible, we recommend you pay only the first month's payment and any remaining fees to start the lease.
 These are often called the "drive-off fees."
-So to summarize, the Edmunds recommended lease is: three years, 12,000 included miles per year, and paying the drive-off fees as your down payment.

 3. Determine your budget

-Make sure you have enough money in your budget to account for the down payment, monthly payment, fuel costs and insurance.
-Leasing does allow you to get a better car for the money, but keep in mind that in 2022 and likely 2023, leasing has grown increasingly more expensive due to the vehicle shortage and higher-than-typical used car values.
+Leasing does allow you to get a better car for the money but keep in mind that leasing has grown increasingly more expensive due to lower vehicle inventories and elevated used car values.
 We recommend you get a good handle on pricing before deciding to lease.

 To illustrate how much the market has changed, here are the average monthly lease payments per year, according to Edmunds' data.

-These days it's worth comparing the monthly payments on a lease versus buying the car and financing it.
+These days it's also worth comparing the monthly payments on a lease versus buying the car and financing it.
 The gap between the two has narrowed in recent years, and it may be a better deal to buy the car than lease since you'll likely have some equity in the car in a few years.

 4. Check for manufacturer lease deals

-5. Find the exact car to lease
+5. Locate the exact car you want to lease

 If a lease offer isn't available for the car you want, you can locate other cars to lease by clicking on the "New Car Pricing" tab above any page on Edmunds.
 After you enter the year, make and model, scroll down on the next screen to "See all for sale."
 It will display several cars for sale at local dealers.
 You can narrow down the list of vehicles by color, features, trim price and more.
 If you are interested in one of these cars, contact the dealer to make sure it is available.
 If there are several dealerships offering the same car, you may be in a better position to negotiate a better lease payment.